libts/tslib/README.md

 _use it_ in your environment.

 ## contact
-If you have problems, questions, ideas or suggestions, please contact us by writing an email to [tslib@lists.infradead.org](mailto:tslib@lists.infradead.org), which is [our mailing list](http://lists.infradead.org/mailman/listinfo/tslib).
+If you have problems, questions, ideas, or suggestions, please contact us by writing an email to [tslib@lists.infradead.org](mailto:tslib@lists.infradead.org), which is [our mailing list](http://lists.infradead.org/mailman/listinfo/tslib).